rodages/Project-2-Whats-My-Footprint/README.md

 }

 ```
 `displayError` function returns a paragraph or empty string.
-Apart from displaying missing information for submission it also used as validator within `handleSubmitForm`.
+Apart from displaying missing information for submission it is also used as a validator within `handleSubmitForm`.

 ```
 function handleSubmitForm(e){